Web-Twins/core/README.md

-The core file of Web-Twins
+The core program of Web-Twins
 ==========================